 Grant Holicky 48:44

-It’s kind of just past that time of year.
-And for a lot of athletes It is that time of year.
-This is when we’re taking our breaks.
+It’s kind of just past that time of year and for a lot of athletes It is that time of year, this is when we’re taking our breaks.
 This is when people have taken that time off.
-And so what happens when we take some time off.
-And essentially one of the things that we as coaches are all going to say you got to take that time, you’ve got to take that break, you’ve got to let your brain off the hook, you got to let your body off the hook.
+And so what happens when we take some time off?
+And essentially one of the things that we as coaches are all going to say, “you got to take that time, you’ve got to take that break, you’ve got to let your brain off the hook, you got to let your body off the hook.”
 But we’re so worried that everything’s just gonna disappear.
 But it’s important to remember that that foundation is going to disappear last.
-And as we talk about this fresh fruit, or we talk about this high end, you know that stuff comes quickly.
-It also goes quickly, and I think there’s elements of that, that stick around and that might be technical size or Caden sides and we can talk about those things in another episode.
-But right now, that stuff’s gonna go quickly, what stays well, that foundation stays.
-And as Trevor noted, you can do foundation work during the course of the year.
-But remember, as you start the season off, you’re starting with something that you’ve gained from the year before
+And as we talk about this fresh fruit, or we talk about this high end, you know that stuff comes quickly – also it goes quickly, and I think there’s elements of that, that stick around and that might be technical size or Caden sides and we can talk about those things in another episode.
+But right now, that stuff’s gonna go quickly.
+What stays?
+Well, that foundation stays.
+And as Trevor noted, you can do foundation work during the course of the year, but remember, as you start the season off, you’re starting with something that you’ve gained from the year before.

 Trevor Connor 49:44